Hardmath123/hardmath123.github.io/content/meet-the-robinson.md

 On October 10, 1996, a program called EQP solved a problem that had bothered mathematicians since 1933, almost 60 years ago.
 Using a powerful algorithm, EQP constructed a proof of a theorem on its own.
+EQP ran for around 8 days and used about 30 Mb of memory.

 The theorem was known as [Robbins' conjecture](https://en.wikipedia.org/wiki/Robbins_algebra); a simple question